 Epic Things to do in Amsterdam on New Year’s Eve

-This year has flown by - we can’t believe New Year’s Eve is just around the corner.
-If you’re planning on spending the last day of 2018 in Amsterdam you’ve made a brilliant choice.
-Enter 2019 with a bang in the Dutch capital where you can celebrate in true style without spending a fortune.
-Take part is some brave New Year’s Eve traditions, experience the official countdown to fireworks, party hard at the best bar in town, whatever it is you’ll be doing, it will be a night you won’t forget (hopefully even after too many drinks).
+2019 has flown by - we can’t believe New Year’s Eve is just around the corner.
+If you’re planning on spending the last day of the decade in Amsterdam you’ve made a brilliant choice.
+Enter 2020 with a bang in the Dutch capital where you can celebrate in true style without spending a fortune.
+Take part in some brave New Year’s Eve traditions, party hard at the best bar in town, soak in the festive atmosphere around the canals - whatever it is you’ll be doing, it will be a night you won’t forget (hopefully even after too many drinks).
 We’ve rounded up some epic things to do in Amsterdam on New Year’s Eve…

 Make sure to book your accommodation for New Year’s Eve in advance because beds get booked up quickly during the party season.
 There are three hostels we would recommend in Amsterdam that each offer a fun party atmosphere, great location and young crowd.
 St Christopher’s at the Winston has a 24 hour reception so you can party as late as you like.
 This hostel also offers free breakfast if you book direct.
 Then there’s the Flying Pig Uptown or the Flying Pig Downtown, each both safe, secure and fun hostels; one is located in the museum district and the other is close to the Red Light District - and they both have a 24 hour reception too.
 The hostels will each be busy on New Year’s Eve filled with backpackers making it easy to meet new people.

 Public transport in Amsterdam stops at around 8pm on New Year’s Eve so make sure you keep this in mind when making your plans; try and keep within walking distance to the hostel so you can get to and from it easily.